 Regulatory Guide (RG) 1.187, “Guidance for Implementation of 10 CFR 50.59, Changes, Test, and Experiments,” states that Revision 1 of Nuclear Energy Institute (NEI) 96-07, “Guidelines for 10 CFR 50.59 Evaluations,” provides methods that are acceptable to the NRC staff for complying with the provisions of 10 CFR 50.59.
-NEI has also published NEI 96-07, Revision 1, Appendix E, “User’s Guide for NEI 96-7, Revision 1, Guidelines for 10 CFR 50.59 Implementation.”
+NEI has also published NEI 96-07, Revision 1, Appendix E, “User’s Guide for NEI 96-07, Revision 1, Guidelines for 10 CFR 50.59 Implementation.”
 However, NEI 96-07, Revision 1, Appendix E, has not been reviewed or endorsed by the NRC.
 If needed, questions regarding potential 10 CFR 50.59 issues as a result of a licensee’s use of Appendix E can be raised with the DORL PM.

 The review of the design aspects of the modification should focus on conformance to relevant design criteria, not the programmatic elements of licensee programs.
 See Table A, “Inspection Guidance for Parameters Affected by Modification” for additional guidance.
 Consider inspecting only those parameters which are significant for the particular modification being reviewed.
-Also, consider informing the egional if the plant modification added or deleted functions that could affect the plant specific significance determination process worksheets.
+Also, consider informing the regional senior reactor analyst if the plant modification added or deleted functions that could affect the plant specific significance determination process worksheets.

 Table A – Inspection Guidance for Parameters Affected by Modification